A COMPANY LIMITED BY GUARANTEE

 1. Preliminary Objects, Powers and Winding Up

 1.1 The name of the company is The Australasian Critical Communications Forum Limited (“the Forum”).
 The Forum is limited by Guarantee.
 The liability of the members of the Forum is limited.
 The Replaceable Rules in the Corporations Law do not apply to the Forum.

 1.2 The objects for which the Forum is established are:

 (a) To support the work of the international Critical Communications Association (United Kingdom)) (“TCCA”) in Australasia by:

-(i) Promoting TETRA technology and other non-proprietary mission critical communication technologies Broadband/LTE;
+(i) Promoting TETRA technology and other non-proprietary narrow band and broadband mission critical communication technologies Broadband/LTE4G/5G;

 (ii) Facilitating exchange of information;

 (iv) Representing the members’ interests towards regulatory bodies and industrial corporations.